atgreen/daily-price-depot/README.md

 ### Fiat Currency Exchange Rates

 Pineapple Future contains currency exchange data for 155 currencies.
 Look for these under `data/fiat`.
 All exchange rates are relative to USD.
 For the purpose of financial planning, we assume that all rates are transitive, meaning that if you are working in currency AAA, and asking ledger to do things in currency BBB, ledger will convert AAA to BBB through USD.
+The historical data goes back no more than seven years.

 ### Equity Prices

 Pineapple Future currently contains a limited number of daily closing equity prices under `data/equity`.
+The historical data goes back no more than seven years.
 Feel free to submit PRs or Issues asking for others.

 Equity names are all of the form `SYMBOL.EXCHANGE` in order to avoid name clashes, for example `IBM.NYSE` and `MSFT.NASDAQ`.